-Section Number Summary Impact CBO Score(s) SEC.
-44133 Revising the payment limit for certain state directed payments States use state directed payments (SDPs) to require Medicaid managed care organizations (MCOs) to increase provider rates (in general or for specific provider types) or to carry out other objectives to improve care quality for Medicaid beneficiaries.
-Currently, SDPs can be set up to direct MCOs to pay providers at rates comparable to those paid by commercial insurance companies (average commercial rate or ACR) This provision would restrict SDPs to 100% of the published Medicare payment rate (which is often lower than the ACR) Currently, certain SDPs must have written prior approval from CMS - these approved SDPs are grandfathered in Appropriates \$7 million/year from 2026-2033 to carry out this provision In many states, provision would lower payment rates from average commercial rate to Medicare rate Any limit on states' ability to set SDPs means providers will see lower payment rates, jeopardizing their ability to continue serving Medicaid patients and their wider community.
-This would limit states' ability to direct higher reimbursement for rural hospitals and clinics and other safety-net providers, drastically reducing the payment rates that have been essential to keep provider doors open and serving Medicaid patients and the wider community.
-While the proposed provision would grandfather in many SDP arrangements, it would mean that states cannot use the tool of SDPs to adjust those arrangements going forward to respond to changing needs (for example, to support different types of providers who are struggling).
-For this provision, CBO estimates savings of \$73 billion over 10 years.
-SEC.
-44134 Requirements regarding waiver of uniform tax CMS can approve 1115 waivers to waive certain provider tax requirements (like being broad-based and uniform), but state has to Depending on how states have structured their Section 1115 waivers related to provider taxes, they may have to significantly CBO did not give an estimate for this provision.
+Section Number Summary Impact CBO Score(s) particular provider class or by taxing a new provider class)the amount of any of those increases will be deducted from the amount the federal government will reimburse to the state If there is state legislation or regulation already in place that instructs the state to levy additional provider taxes over time, these will remain permissible SEC.
+44133 Revising payments the payment limits for certain state directed payments States use state directed payments (SDPs) to require Medicaid managed care organizations (MCOs) to increase provider rates (in general or for specific provider types) or to carry out other objectives to improve care quality for Medicaid beneficiaries.
+Currently, SDPs can be set up to direct MCOs to pay providers at rates comparable to those paid by commercial insurance In many states, provision would lower payment rates from average commercial rate to Medicare rate Any limit on states' ability to set SDPs means providers will see lower payment rates, jeopardizing their ability to continue serving Medicaid patients and their wider community.
+This would limit states' ability to direct higher reimbursement for rural hospitals and clinics and other safetynet providers, drastically reducing the payment rates that have been essential to keep provider doors open According to updated CBO scores, this provision, if implemented, would result in savings to the federal government of \$72.5 billion over ten years (2025-2034).
+Note: This score does not reflect the changes made to The Act through the Rules Committee Manager's Amendments.